Where We Work

 Healthcare

-In a country where food security has been a challenge even in the best of times, International Medical Corps implements emergency nutrition and food security programs to address growing needs in an environment of continued conflict.
-Years of war have left one of every four Yemenis malnourished.
+In a country where food security has been a challenge in even the best of times, we implement nutrition-specific curative and preventive interventions to address growing needs.
+Years of war have left four out of 10 Yemenis acutely malnourished—in parts of Yemen, acute malnutrition among children under 5 is at the highest level ever recorded.

 Water, Sanitation and Hygiene (WASH)